 However, this isn’t much fun.
 Our Panasonic support was mostly done back in March, Fuji in April and Geotagging following in May.
 We then had a couple of months testing and bugfixing all three features before this release in early August.

 To avoid this problem in the future, we’re switching to a “smaller but more frequent” feature schedule.
 We’ll be implementing one feature at a time, and releasing them when they’re ready once every two months or so.

 However, our old pricing model of “Feature Packs” is kind of incompatible with this — 3.0 would have added a “Geotagging” feature pack in addition to the three we already have, then an update late in the year might add another.
 This starts to get silly — five feature packs at $9.99 each vs. a Full Unlock at $29.99 just punishes those that didn’t want to jump in at the full price from the beginning.

 So, we’re scrapping feature packs entirely.
 From 3.0 on, new users can only have Cascable or Cascable Pro — nothing in the middle.
 If you don’t want to jump in at the full price, we have a couple of subscription options (with free trials!) that let you use all of Cascable’s Pro features for a much smaller initial outlay (including free if you cancel before your trial expires).

 For more information on our new pricing structure and how upgrades from older versions work (spoiler: they’re really fair — most paid users will get a completely free upgrade to the new model), check out our Cascable 3.0 Pricing Changes and Upgrade Policy blog post.

-We have a long list of planned feature updates stretching well into the future, and you can check out our feature roadmap here.
+We have a long list of planned feature updates stretching well into the future.

 We’re really proud of Cascable 3.0 and hope you’ll love it!
 Ready to dive in?
 Here’s some handy links: